danyul/ionical/README.md

                        spaces.
 If the latter, you must enclose TEXT within quotation marks.
                        (If option not specified, no text filters are applied.)

-File Locations:
-  Specify expected locations for config files and calendar downloads.

-  -f CONFIG_DIRECTORY  Directory where config file located.
-                       The primary config file, ionical_config.toml, should
-                       contain a list of calendar names, URLs, and timezones.
-                       See README for config file format info.
-                       (Default config directory is user's current directory.)

-  -d ICS_DIR           Directory for downloading or accessing .ics files.
-                       (Default is ./.)

 ```